BleepSound/bleepsound.github.io/README.md

 - :heavy_check_mark: [Basic DC mixer](basic-mixer-dc)
     - 4 channel active mixer with mute option with DC coupling (Audio+CV)

+### VCOs:

+- :heavy_check_mark: RP2040 chord VCO
+    VCO clone, originally made by HAGIWO ([link](https://note.com/solder_state/n/n64b91a171218) in japanese) RP2040 chord VCO clone in SMD.
+    5-polyphonic Chord VCO module.
+There are 8 types of tones.
+With a built-in quantizer and automatic harmonics function, if you input a suitable CV, it will play a nice chord progression.

 | Symbol | Description |
 | ----------- | ----------- |